What Happened to Ginger Smith: Artistry

 Was the "Star Search" Junior Vocalist winner for my state at age 9.

-Professional acting debut at 10,
+Professional debut at 10,

-the next year working with Academy / Tony noms.
+next year working with Academy / Tony noms.

 I was authentic,